Biden, Europeans take up Iran nuclear program in Rome talks | Headlines

 No deaths or injuries were reported as a result of the attack.

-The meeting comes on the sidelines of the Group of 20 summit in Rome, the first stop on Biden's five-day foreign trip that will also take him to a U.N. climate conference in Glasgow, Scotland.
-U.S. officials said Biden also was to participate Saturday in a plenary session with other world leaders on the COVID-19 pandemic and economic recovery.
-Biden was expected to push for progress toward his goal of establishing a global 15% corporate minimum tax, even as his domestic effort to raise the business rate to that figure was stuck in limbo in Washington.
-He was also expected to discuss measures to ease a global energy supply crunch that has led to rising prices, imperiling the global economic recovery.
+At the summit, Biden was expected to push for progress toward his goal of establishing a global 15% corporate minimum tax, even as his domestic effort to raise the business rate to that figure was stuck in limbo in Washington.
+He also was expected to discuss measures to ease a global energy supply crunch that has led to rising prices, imperiling the global economic recovery.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)